open-mmlab/mmpose/docs/tasks/2d_animal_keypoint.md

 </details>

-For [Horse-10](http://www.mackenziemathislab.org/horse10) datatset, images can be downloaded from [download](http://www.mackenziemathislab.org/horse10).
+For [Horse-10](http://www.mackenziemathislab.org/horse10) dataset, images can be downloaded from [download](http://www.mackenziemathislab.org/horse10).
 Please download the annotation files from [horse10_annotations](https://download.openmmlab.com/mmpose/datasets/horse10_annotations.tar).
 Note, this data and annotation data is for non-commercial use only, per the authors (see http://horse10.deeplabcut.org for more information).
 Extract them under {MMPose}/data, and make them look like this: